-Mr. McCorkindale, 57, is Vice Chairman and Chief Financial and Administrative Officer of Gannett and has served the Company in various other executive capacities since 1971.
+Mr. McCorkindale, 58, is Vice Chairman and President of Gannett.
+He was Vice Chairman and Chief Financial and Administrative Officer from 1985 to 1997.
+He has served the Company in various other executive capacities since 1971.
 He is a director of Continental Airlines, Inc. and Frontier Corporation and a director or trustee of a number of investment companies in the family of Prudential Mutual Funds.
 He has been a director of Gannett since 1977.